-Find your why.
-Identifying why you wake up and serve your audience every day is going to help you stay on track in your business.
+⚪ Write your mission statement.
+Identifying why you serve your audience every day is going to help you stay on track in your business.
 Do some business soul-searching and figure out what the core mission of your business is.
 Don’t try to do what everyone else is doing because your efforts to make your brand stand out won’t make a difference if they are not authentic.
 A clear mission will keep you going.

 4. Brand Values:

 ⚪ Determine what you believe as a business.
 Setting core values will communicate what you believe as a business and how your company works together toward your shared vision.
 Always stay true to the values of your business, and be really clear on what you stand for as a business and brand.